Proctors Ensure Course Integrity

 Who Cannot Be a Proctor

-- Family members of students may not serve as proctors unless approved by UNHS administration, and then only in extraordinary circumstances.
+- Family members of students may not serve as proctors unless approved by UNHS administration or the student's local school on record, and then only in extraordinary circumstances.

 - NCAA students should not use their coaches as proctors due to NCAA guidelines.